Depression: Geriatric Depression

 Are you depressed and worried about your mental health?
-Or perhaps you have depressed older adults that you’re responsible taking care of at home who also have other medical illnesses?
+Or perhaps you have older adults that you’re responsible for taking care of at home who also have other medical illnesses?
 The American Psychiatric Association states that older adults are a risk factor for many health problems as they have gone through several stressful life events.
 They need more mental health attention from health care providers.
-They may also have cognitive impairment and their declining health makes it all the more important that they go through the proper treatment, such as psychosocial treatments and other treatment options for their mental health.
+They may also have a cognitive impairment, and their declining health makes it all the more important that they go through the proper treatment, such as psychosocial treatments and other treatment options for their mental health.

 Source: unsplash.com

 Feelings of sadness and occasional “blue” moods are normal.
 An elderly person may have overcome many challenges, but they’re not immune to stress, minor physical pain, and some mental health concerns, such as acute depressive symptoms, alcohol abuse, substance abuse, and more.
-Geriatric depression may be a common occurrence.
+Late-life depression may be a common occurrence.
 But is this really normal?
 Are elderly patients typically prone to developing depression, anxiety disorders, or other mental disorders?
-In this article, we look at depression in older adults and how counseling for mental health can help.
+In this article, we look at the condition in older adults and how counseling for mental health can help.

-Geriatric Depression And The Geriatric Depression Scale
+The Depression Scale

-Geriatric Depression And Depression Symptoms (Including Physical Symptoms)
+Depression Symptoms (Including Physical Symptoms)

 • Loss of energy and constantly feeling tired; may feel physical pain